sheca-bc/did-unitrust-specification/README.md

 ## Security and Privacy Considerations

-The `UniTrust DID` system is built on an electronic information framework that utilizes blockchain technology.
+The `Unitrust DID` system is built on an electronic information framework that utilizes blockchain technology.
 Due to the inherent distributed and tamper-proof nature of blockchain, the system is capable of preventing network attacks.
 Additionally, the system supports both real-name and anonymous DID identifiers, which further help mitigate the risk of third-party attacks.

-The `UniTrust DID` document defines only public data and does not store any personal information of users.
+The `Unitrust DID` document defines only public data and does not store any personal information of users.
 To protect user privacy, we do not support the storage of personal data when users upload information, nor can users add custom data fields to DID documents.
 As a result, user privacy data is stored locally and is never recorded on the blockchain.
 Third parties cannot access undisclosed privacy data through DID documents or Verifiable Credentials.

 Moreover, the system employs encryption, compression, encoding, hashing, and other techniques during the signing process to further enhance the protection of private data.
 No third party can reconstruct or reverse-engineer personal information from on-chain data.
 Only the data holder has control over their private data.